 Facilities: Gift shop, traditional Karen house, lunch area, bathrooms, shower, lockers, water dispenser.

-Items Provided: Traditional Karen shirts, hats, towels, boots & umbrellas in the rainy season.
+Items Provided: Traditional Karen shirts, hats, towels, boots, ponchos & umbrellas in the rainy season.

 Age Suitability: Adults & children over 7 – guests under 18 must be accompanied by an adult.